 The foods prepared follow the washoku formula of “one soup, three dishes” (一汁三菜 ichijuu sansai).
 Soup (吸い物 suimono), fish (魚sakana) stewed dish (煮物 niimono), pickled vegetables (香の物 kounomo) and rice (赤飯 sekihan).

-O-kuizome was a wonderful opportunity to experience Japanese culture and I look forward to the next event: her half-birthday!
+O-kuizome was a wonderful opportunity to experience Japanese culture and I look forward to more events!